 Information recorded in the database includes the adverse event, the therapeutic good involved, and other relevant information, such as relevant medical history, laboratory results and how the adverse event was treated.

 Serious reports are usually entered into the AEMS within two working days and a letter of acknowledgement is sent to the reporter.
 Each report is given a unique ID number.
 If you need to add more information about the case you can use the ID number to have it added to your existing report.

 All adverse events are risk assessed and entered into the appropriate database for future reference.
 The information is used by TGA staff to help identify safety signals.
 A safety signal is a 'flag' for a possible safety concern.
 When the TGA identifies a signal, it undertakes a detailed evaluation to establish the possible role of the therapeutic good in causing the adverse event.

-Three months after a report has been entered into the AEMS or IRIS database, information is transferred to the publicly accessible and searchable Database of Adverse Event Notifications.
-The three month time lag enables TGA staff to check and analyse the information in the report.
+After a report has been entered into the AEMS (90 days) or IRIS database (3 months), information is transferred to the publicly accessible and searchable Database of Adverse Event Notifications.
+This time lag enables TGA staff to check and analyse the information in the report.